sjentsch/jamoviDocs/usermanual/um_6_jamovi_and_R.rst

    are made to other columns.

    There may be times where you’ll want to transition to an R session for analysing a data set.
-This is where the |jmvconnect| R package comes in handy. |jmvconnect| let’s you read the data sets from a running jamovi instance into an R session.
+This is where the |jmvconnect|_ R package comes in handy. |jmvconnect|_ lets you read the data sets from a running jamovi instance into an R session.
 It has two functions: ``what()`` lists the available data sets, and ``read()`` reads them.
 For example, you might use: